mdfarragher/TCS/working_solution.md

 One of the boats is incorrectly reporting its position as -10000 longitude and -10000 latitude.
 This is clearly incorrect.

-We must make sure this data never reaches the Power BI report, because it would mess up the boat track on the world map.
+We must make sure this data never reaches Power BI, because it would mess up the boat track on the world map.

 ## Building the Real-Time path